 More importantly, both of these individuals were firm believers that high quality audio components, particularly loudspeakers, should try to bring us (if the source material permits) as close to what we remember hearing (live instruments) in a particular venue in a natural acoustic where the performance may have originated as well as trying and keep the loudspeaker neutral so it is agnostic to the type of music being reproduced.
 Some reviewers today still understand this whereas others seem to have pushed all of this under the bus.
 Still others are not even sure if it means anything to them personally, if at all!
 However, a truthful soul will readily admit that much pop, rock and electronically manipulated program material has no relevance to live instruments in a real space and venue.
 A good recording of live, acoustical instruments and voice made in a studio or setting with relatively few microphones (preferably a cross paired figure eight; (see Blumlein https://en.wikipedia.org/wiki/Blumlein_Pair) and high quality recording equipment will reveal more about a components depth, sound stage, stereo imaging and indeed, its sound quality than music that is intentionally and commercially manipulated for a specific effect.
 The sound of the “real thing” means different things to different people but is not the aforementioned music the only true standard for judging the ultimate performance of a high quality audio system?
 Us sound devotees are always eager to proclaim which reviewers or journals opinions he or she favors as to who’s ears own the “gospel”truths with regards to component reviews.
 However, generally speaking, a high definition audio system that can convey the above type of source material convincingly will NEVER fail to please the prospective listener. http://www.stereophile.com/content/acoustical-standard-follow-letters

 I will be the first one to admit that all of us high fidelity enthusiasts and music lovers, rightfully, have priorities and “tastes” in music which are critical when choosing hi-fi components.
 Having said that, this is totally different than proclaiming that an individual’s “tastes” in recorded music reproduction are all that really matter when auditioning the sound quality of high end audio equipment.
 Quite the contrary.
 While audio engineers, some of whom may be musicians, try to perfectly recreate a particular musical event, in fact, an audio engineers ideas on how a recording should ultimately be fabricated in a studio could well be far removed from what he might have actually heard at a particular “live” event.
 Let’s be blunt: an electronically manipulated and amplified source is NOT RECREATING A REPLICA OF LIVE SOUND REPRODUCTION!
 (Hate to say that folks, but its true!)
 Our hearing is interpreted by our brain.
-If you’re a musician, your brain may rewire itself differently and you may have some inherent musical abilities the average individual may not.
+If you’re a musician, you may have been born with some inherent musical abilities (eg. perfect pitch) that an average individual may not have.
 These human differences undoubtedly has quite a bit to do with how individuals perceive and process sound, independent of the audio components used to evaluate the finished product.
 So then, would I be justified in proclaiming that if your tastes run awry from acoustical instruments, live music and their recording venues, it may certainly be even more challenging for you, the music lover, to evaluate a particular components true qualities and/or faults that you may come to acknowledge in your home listening environment??

 SOME THINGS TO PONDER?